Performance Marketing Explained: How You Only Pay for Results

 -

 Initial results are often visible within 24-48 hours.
-For reliable optimization data, we recommend at least 2-4 weeks of testing per campaign.
+For reliable optimization data, we recommend a minimum of 2-4 weeks of testing per campaign.

 -

-Performance marketing works excellently for companies with clear conversion actions: e-commerce, lead generation, SaaS, and service provision.
+Performance marketing works excellently for businesses with clear conversion actions: e-commerce, lead generation, SaaS, and services.
 B2B companies also achieve strong results.

 -